jon-jacky/Piety/editors/edsel.md

 The command region behaves like a terminal running *ed*: you type a command, *edsel* prints the response, and any preceding commands and responses scroll up until they disappear off the top.
+As you type in text, or type commands in the scrolling region, windows update to show the current text in the buffers.

+**edsel** imports *[edo](edo.md)*, so it includes the *wyshka* shell that provides both the *ed* command line and a Python interpreter.
+From the Python interpreter, you can import or reload modules, call their functions, and inspect and update their data structures.

 There is a command to adjust the size of the command region (along with the frame) to retain more (or fewer) lines.

-As you type in text, or type commands in the scrolling region, windows update to show the current text in the buffers.
+When using the Python interpreter, it can be useful to expand the command region to nearly half the display.

 Each window has a status line at its bottom.
 Near the left edge of the status line, a dot indicates this is the current window, a percent sign indicates that the buffer in the window is read-only, and an asterisk indicates that the buffer in the window has unsaved changes.
 Then the status line shows the buffer name, the location and line number of the current line in the buffer, the total number of